 How can Christ increase in every sphere of your life?

 By focusing on Christ alone!

 By denying yourself!

 Whatever you focus on naturally grows bigger.
-The more you focus on Christ, meditating always on His love for you and on His teaching and examples in the Bible; the more Christ will increase, fill and dominate your mind, will, thoughts, words and emotions, and the more Christ will become visible in your life (2 Cor.
+The more you focus on Christ, constantly meditating on His love for you and His teaching and examples in the Bible; the more Christ will increase, fill and dominate your mind, will, thoughts, words, and emotions, and the more Christ will become visible in your life (2 Cor.
 3:18, 1 John 3:2).

 Therefore, like the early disciples of Christ, let us resolve today to “always carrying about in the body the dying of the Lord Jesus, that the life of Jesus also may be manifested in our body.”
 (2 Cor.
 4:11 NKJV).

 Friend, like John the Baptist, set it today as your greatest goal, desire, and pursuit in life that “He must increase, but I must decrease.”
 (John 3:30 NKJV).

 This is the true path to greatness in life and ministry!